 How does Paca Hydraulicsl differentiate from other hydraulic “distributors”?

 Paca Hydraulics is not your typical hydraulic distributor.
-We have formed a direct partnership with Eaton Weatherhead.
+We have formed a direct partnership with Danfoss Weatherhead.
 This gives us the ability to stock a wide array of Weatherhead hydraulic components in our large Kitchener warehouse.
-Stop by at anytime.
+Stop by at any time.
 We would love to give you a tour of our operation.